-Medical devices that are labelled as single use must not be reused, and medical devices that are labelled as single patient use are reprocessed in accordance with the manufacturer's instructions, before being reused on the same patient.
+Medical devices that are labelled as single use must not be reused unless they have undergone a validated re-manufacturing process.
+Medical devices that are labelled as single patient use must be reprocessed in accordance with the manufacturer's instructions, before being reused on the same patient.